-Aurora Keyes Barn School an independent day school in Lancashire providing specialist education for boys with Social, Emotional and Mental Health difficulties (SEMH).
+Aurora Keyes Barn School is an independent day school in Lancashire providing specialist education for boys with Social, Emotional and Mental Health difficulties (SEMH).

 About our School